-Later this year, a limit will be put on the total amount of benefit that most people aged 16 to 64 can get.
+There is a limit on the total amount of benefit that most people aged 16 to 64 can get.
 This is called a benefit cap.

 The new universal credit will provide support for people both in and out of work merging a number of benefits into one.

 The government removed council tax benefit in April 2013.
 Councils are required to provide a local scheme, called council tax support.